upmaru/memovee-tama/README.md

 ## Space Relationships

-The following diagram shows the relationships between Tama spaces in the system:
+The following diagram shows the correct relationships between Tama spaces in the system, based on the actual `tama_space_bridge` resource definitions:

 ```mermaid
 graph LR